alexmasselot/kibana-plugin-howto-infra/blog/README.md

 ###### Creating the set
 A set is already available in the `containers/elasticsearch-initial-data/data/tweets.jsonl` file.
 To create such a set, a [`tweet-download.js`](https://github.com/alexmasselot/kibana-plugin-howto-infra/blob/master/docker-containers/elasticsearch-initial-data/dump/tweets-dowload.js) NodeJS script is provided.
-It will simply register to a tweet stream of geolocalized micromessages and append them in a file.
+In this script, the Twitter client registers to a stream, filters messages with a location field, appends a `@timestamp` field and appends each of them as a JSON object in the `tweets.jsonl` file.
 Edit and source a `secret-env.sh` file with your API keys.
 Refer to the [Twitter API](https://www.npmjs.com/package/twitter) to discover more.